 While the term ‘toolbox talk’ usually refers to the more casual safety meeting, these brief safety meetings go by many different names depending on your company’s culture, your industry, or where you are in the country.
 A toolbox talk can also be called by any of these names…

 What companies should have toolbox talks?
 Although the idea behind toolbox talks started with construction trades they are not only for the construction industry.
-Any company that values the health, well-being and safety of their employees should be having toolbox talks but maybe you call them safety moments or safety meetings.
+Any company that values the health, well-being and safety of their workers should be having toolbox talks but maybe you call them safety moments or safety meetings.

 What should be covered in a toolbox talk?
 Anything related to health and safety that is important to your company and will help your employees recognize potential hazards in the workplace.